 Balance sheets are made up of three sections: assets, liabilities, and shareholder's equity.

-1. Assets.
 An asset is anything that your company owns that is cash or could be sold for cash if necessary.
-This includes cash (obviously), inventory, accounts receivable, equipment, etc. Assets are sometimes further divided into current and long term, with current being things like cash and long term being real estate or equipment that is needed to run the business.
+This includes cash (obviously), inventory, accounts receivable, and equipment.
+Assets are sometimes further divided into current and long term, with current being things like cash and long term being real estate or equipment that is needed to run the business.

 What's included in the balance sheet?

 A full balance sheet includes a company's assets, liabilities, and shareholder equity.